Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

 - modern languages.

-For those aiming to manage contemporary art spaces, a good knowledge of the current art scene is essential.
+If you're aiming to manage contemporary art spaces, a good knowledge of the current art scene is essential.

 A pre-entry postgraduate qualification, for example an MA, in a subject such as art history or visual culture can be useful, but you still need to support this with relevant practical experience.